Montenegro Climate - Year-Round Guide for Weather in Montenegro

 Montenegro weather summer summary

-Most people intend to visit Montenegro during summer months or, looking at a more extended time frame – between April and October.
+Most people intend to visit Montenegro during the summer months or, looking at a more extended time frame, between April and October.
 This period of time is definitely the most rewarding when it comes to discovering and enjoying Montenegro to the fullest, having the best flight, tour and yacht cruise options.

-The most popular region to reside at during this period is Boka Bay and the best accommodation are Porto Montenegro rentals, without competition.
-When it comes to Montenegro weather in separate cities, the situation is not that different looking at the Herceg Novi weather or Tivat weather conditions.
+The most popular region to reside in during this period is Boka Bay, and the best accommodation is Porto Montenegro rentals, without competition.
+When it comes to Montenegro weather in separate cities, the situation is not that different, looking at the Herceg Novi weather or Tivat weather conditions.

-Ulcinj weather is slightly more enhanced in regards to the rest of the coast, since it’s located in the southern part of the coast.
-That said, the summers are more hot and sunny, though tempered by the breeze, while the Bay of Kotor is sheltered resulting with Montenegro climate being milder here.
+Ulcinj weather is slightly more enhanced compared to the rest of the coast, since it’s located in the southern part of the coast.
+That said, the summers are hotter and sunny, though tempered by the breeze, while the Bay of Kotor is sheltered, resulting in the Montenegro climate being milder here.

-Outside of this period, you will uncover that most of the coastal residences are being sealed off until the summer season, but this should not worry you since Montenegro climate is diverse, and offers a wide range of other options to plan your trip.
+Outside of this period, you will uncover that most of the coastal residences are being sealed off until the summer season, but this should not worry you since the Montenegro climate is diverse and offers a wide range of other options to plan your trip.

 Storm in the mountains